 McDonald’s employees come from all walks of life, but share a common approach: positivity.
 We know that happy employees help to make happy customers, so we want you to enjoy your work.

 Great opportunities at McDonald’s come with training to match.
 Every year, we invest over £40 million in developing our people.
-Every one of the 110,000 employees working for McDonald’s has the opportunity to take part in structured training, whether it’s in customer service, team work or financial management.
+Every one of the 129,000 employees working for McDonald’s has the opportunity to take part in structured training, whether it’s in customer service, team work or financial management.

 Competitive pay & benefits

 Everyone has a memory of McDonald’s.
 What we want to do is make sure they’re always fond ones.

 Customer Experience Leaders guarantee that every customer who walks through their restaurant door is welcomed, has everything they need and leaves feeling special.

 You’ll spot and quickly fix any problems that may affect the customer experience.
 You also know what makes people happy and will go out of your way to make feel good moments they won’t forget.

 Rewards and Benefits